From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

-The integration of the cliques and communities in the interface clusters brings another dimension of diversity as shown in Figure \ref{fig:clus} (a, b, c).
+The integration of the cliques and communities in the interface clusters brings another dimension of diversity as shown in Figs \ref{Fig 8} (a, b, c).
 The diversity in the interface cluster is brought out by connecting different combinations of cliques/communities.
-The Reference structure (Figure \ref{fig:clus}a) has two arms, connected by a hinge region, interestingly is held by the largest community.
+The interface cluster of the Reference structure (Fig \ref{Fig 8}(a)) appears like two arms connected by a hinge region, which is held by the largest community.
 The IF-cluster regions of the arms are supported mainly by the ACE2-Receptor residues, whereas the hinge region is supported by the RBD residues of SARS-CoV2.
 By and large, most of the mutations have occurred in IF-cluster.
-It is noteworthy that until recently the residue L455 was not reported, although it occupies a prominent position in the community and connected to influential residues like K417, Q498.
+It is noteworthy that until recently significant mutations of the residue L455 were not reported, although it occupies a prominent position in the community and connected to influential residues like K417, Q498.
 Perhaps it acts as a buffer to maintain the community during dynamical processes.
-More about this residue will be presented in the Discussion section.
-The IF-cluster in high RMSD structure (Figure \ref{fig:clus}b) has split up into two clusters.
+More details of the role of this residue will be presented in the Discussion section.
+The IF-cluster in high RMSD structure (Fig \ref{Fig 8}(b)) has split up into two clusters.
 The largest community here is made up of residues such as F498, N501, Y505 of SARS-CoV2, which are connected to mainly the ACE2 Receptor.
 The second part of the interface cluster is not dense with communities.
 However, it has retained the four-residue community with K417 and L455 and a linear connectivity with helix 1 and the residue M82 of the ACE2 Receptor, with the residues of the loop Cys480-Cys488 of SARS-CoV2.
 Thus, the high-RMSD structure has adopted a strategy of splitting the IF-cluster into two parts, with one of them latching on the Cys480-Cys488 loop and the other, exploring the residues closer to the cleavage site.
-Finally, the End structure (Figure \ref{fig:clus}c) offers a glimpse of a large IF-cluster, connecting the entire length consisting the loop latching to M82, passing through the hinge region (K417, L455, Q493) and reaching the activity centre, consisting of important functional residues.
+Finally, the End structure (Fig \ref{Fig 8}(c)) offers a glimpse of a large IF-cluster, connecting the entire length consisting the loop latching to M82, passing through the hinge region (K417, L455, Q493) and reaching the active centre, consisting of important functional residues such as T500, N501, and Y505.